 You’ll receive from VNSNY all the services your doctor has ordered.
 We’ll help you understand what to expect regarding your medical condition and recovery, teach you how to manage and monitor your condition, and support you through your recovery.

 The best way to make at-home care successful: Prepare for it in advance by making a list of responsibilities and chores you’d like the home care professional to take on.
-This way, you can be sure your parent will receive the help he or she needs.
+This way, you can be sure your parent will receive the help they need.
 It’s also smart to map out a schedule for meals, medications, sleep, exercise, and other activities, and to compile a list of emergency phone numbers for doctors, as well as friends and family members who can help in a pinch.

 Whether you require skilled medical care or assistance with personal care, you can be sure that your plan of care will include all the services your doctor prescribes to meet your needs.